CozyBadgerJS/omnifood/content.md

 -Logo + Navigation
 -Hero
 -Featured in
--Features
+-How it works + features
 -Meals and diets
 -Testimonials and gallery
 -Pricing
--How it works + features
 -CTA
 -Footer